Rescue from Enslavement

 Many girls are enslaved in the sex trade by default: They are born into it.
 Their mothers are captives in the sex trade.
 And when enslaved women give birth, their children inevitably become second-generation slaves—like mother, like daughter.

-But the cycle of enslavement doesn’t have to continue.
-Moms strive to protect their children from this generational fate, and As Our Own offers a way for these brave women to give their children the life they themselves are denied.
+But we can stop this slavery cycle from continuing.
+Moms dream of protecting their children from this generational fate, and As Our Own offers a way for these brave women to give their children the life they themselves are denied.

 Sex Slave Age Profile